Frequently Asked Questions

 -

 Sessions are typically 60 minutes, though this can be adjusted based on your individual needs and goals.
-Because there's no back-to-back scheduling, you never have to worry about being rushed out the door.
+Because there's no back-to-back scheduling, you won't be rushed out the door.

 -

-Dr. Rachael comes to you.
-Most sessions take place in clients' homes, but she's equally comfortable working in a private gym, at a local park, on the beach, or wherever makes the most sense for your goals and lifestyle.
+Your therapist comes to you.
+Most sessions take place in clients' homes, but we're equally comfortable working in a private gym, at a local park, on the beach, or wherever makes the most sense for your goals and lifestyle.
 Your environment is part of your treatment.

 -